ChenBaiyang/MFIOD/README.md

 # MFIOD
-Codes and datasets for the paper "Fusing multi-scale fuzzy information to detect outliers" ([PDF](2024-MFIOD-PDF.pdf)) published in Information Fusion, 2024.
+Baiyang Chen, Yongxiang Li, Dezhong Peng, Hongmei Chen, and Zhong Yuan*, "Fusing multi-scale fuzzy information to detect outliers," ([PDF](2024-MFIOD-PDF.pdf)) Information Fusion, vol. 103, p.
+102133, 8 November 2023, DOI: 10.1016/j.inffus.2023.102133

 ## Abstract
 Outlier detection aims to find objects that behave differently from the majority of the data.
 Existing unsupervised approaches often process data with a single scale, which may not capture the multi-scale nature of the data.
 In this paper, we propose a novel information fusion model based on multi-scale fuzzy granules and an unsupervised outlier detection algorithm with the fuzzy rough set theory.
 First, a multi-scale information fusion model is formulated based on fuzzy granules.
 Then we employ fuzzy approximations to define the outlier factor of multi-scale fuzzy granules centered at each data point.
 Finally, the outlier score is calculated by aggregating the outlier factors of a set of multi-scale fuzzy granules.